mstrumillo/phosp_hotspots/README.txt

 229 pdb_name="PF00001_6fk7_A_55_306+55"##############thats the name that appears in alignment.ali + its start (thats how the columns named) treshold and fore_val - pvalue threshold and foreground value that will allow hotspot (only in 00.phosp_hotspots)

+# usage
+run 00. script in the same folder as the alignment.ali, all_phosp, regulatory and active_sites.
+The output will be, depending on version of 00. either pval_pdb or pval_full_seq.
+Change input in 01. to plot.